 Day 12: Tuesday 19 September, Fremantle – Perth – Fremantle

 - Exclusive tour of Kings Park breeding program of Australian native plants hosted by Digby Growns

 - Kings Park Botanical Garden tour showcasing native Spring wildflowers

 - Farewell Dinner at Bathers Beach House Restaurant

 Kings Park covers an area of 400 hectares and is situated only minutes from the centre of Perth.
 The Botanic Garden consists of 17 hectares of outstanding display gardens featuring over 3000 varieties of West Australian native flora.
 Our tour starts with Digby Growns, Senior Plant Breeder at Kings Park International Park Breeding Program, giving us a rare behind-the-scenes opportunity by guiding us through the science and ingenuity of one of the world’s most exclusive and diverse plant breeding programs.
 This will be followed by a visit to Kings Park Nursery, where we will be shown some of the rare grafting techniques used to reproduce the most difficult to grow native species and explore the secrets of making and using smoke water as discovered by Professor Kingsley Dixon that is vital in germinating seed of many Australian bushland plants.
 Kings Park is also known for its wildflower plantings showcasing up to 40 species.

-Day 13: Wednesday 21 September, Fremantle Area – Perth Airport
+Day 13: Wednesday 20 September, Fremantle – Jandakot – Perth Airport

-After these two gardens, we transfer to the airport.
-Our tour officially ends at approximately 12.30pm on arrival at Perth Airport.
+From Jandakot we transfer to the Perth Airport where our tour officially ends at approximately 12.30pm.
 B